 The pungent aroma you notice when you cook with garlic is due to its sulfuric compounds, primarily one called allicin.
-Allicin is formed when fresh garlic is chopped or crushed, but it’s highly volatile and breaks down rapidly, so the benefits begin to wane quickly.
+Allicin from garlic forms when fresh garlic bulbs are chopped or crushed, but it’s highly volatile and breaks down rapidly, so the benefits begin to diminish quickly.

-Used in recipes, garlic can help slow the growth of certain foodborne bacteria, according to findings in the journal Microbes and Infection (although this is no substitute for proper food safety procedures).
-The study found allicin exhibited antimicrobial activity against bacteria like E. coli, as well as fungi like Candida albicans and parasites such as Giardia lamblia.
+Used in recipes, one study reported that garlic can help slow the growth of certain foodborne bacteria (although this is no substitute for proper food safety procedures).
+The study found that allicin exhibits antimicrobial activity against bacteria like E. coli, fungi like Candida albicans, and parasites like Giardia lamblia.

-Prostate cancer and gastrointestinal cancers in particular, such as esophageal, colorectal, and stomach cancer, have been shown to be less common among individuals who eat more garlic.
-For instance, one study of men in Shanghai, China found that those with the highest intake of allium vegetables — which includes garlic, onions, and scallions — had a 53% decreased overall risk of prostate cancer compared with those eating the fewest allium veggies.
+Prostate and gastrointestinal cancers are less common among individuals who eat more garlic.
+For instance, one study of men in Shanghai, China, found that those with the highest intake of allium vegetables — which includes garlic, onions, and scallions — had a 53% decreased overall risk of prostate cancer compared with those eating the fewest allium veggies.

 The mechanisms behind garlic’s cancer-preventing powers are many.
-For one, garlic’s antimicrobial properties have been shown to be effective against bacteria like H. pylori, which is linked with a greater risk of gastric cancer.
-Compounds in garlic may also stop the proliferation of cancer cells by disrupting their normal cycle of division or even triggering apoptosis or cell death.
+For one, garlic’s antimicrobial properties are effective against bacteria like H. pylori, which is linked to gastric cancer.
+Compounds in garlic may also stop the increase of cancer cells by disrupting their regular cycle of cell division or even triggering cell death.

 Garlic Fends Off the Common Cold

-The duration and severity of the common cold might be shortened with increased garlic consumption, per a report in The Cochrane Database of Systematic Reviews.
-It found that in a comparison of people taking either a garlic supplement or placebo for 12 weeks, there were 65 incidences of the common cold among placebo takers compared with only 24 among the garlic group.
-Plus, garlic takers recovered from their symptoms a day earlier on average.
-The researchers point to garlic’s antimicrobial properties.
+In comparing people taking either a garlic supplement or placebo for 12 weeks, there were 65 incidences of the common cold among placebo takers compared with only 24 among the garlic supplement group.
+Fewer cold cases occurred in the garlic takers, and the garlic supplement participants recovered from their symptoms a day earlier on average.
+Why?
+The researchers pointed to garlic’s antimicrobial properties.

 Garlic Reduces Chronic Inflammation

-Garlic can help ease the inflammation that triggers arthritis symptoms, suggests the Arthritis Foundation, and research backs them up.
-One study in the journal Arthritis Research & Therapy found that certain sulfur compounds isolated from garlic worked to suppress nuclear factor kappa B (NF-kB), a protein complex that helps regulate the immune response and controls the expression of pro-inflammatory cytokines.
-Based on their findings, the study authors concluded that garlic could be useful for addressing arthritic and other inflammatory diseases.
+One study found that certain sulfur compounds isolated from garlic worked to suppress a protein complex that helps regulate the immune response and controls the expression of pro-inflammatory proteins called cytokines.
+Based on their findings, the authors concluded that garlic can help address arthritic and other inflammatory diseases.

 Fresh Garlic or Garlic Supplement: Which is Healthier?

-There’s no proven upper limit to how much fresh garlic you can consume, though eating a lot may lead to bad breath (of course) plus heartburn or stomach discomfort, especially when raw.
-That’s because garlic is naturally acidic, which can irritate the esophagus and trigger heartburn and reflux.
+There’s no proven limit to how much fresh garlic you can consume, though eating a lot may lead to bad breath (of course), plus heartburn or stomach discomfort, especially when garlic is eaten raw.
+That’s because garlic is naturally acidic, irritating the esophagus and triggering heartburn and reflux.

-Enter garlic supplements, which can deliver stabilized allicin along with the other health-promoting compounds of garlic in a form that allows more of it to be accessed by the body.
-Through a proprietary process, garlic supplements offer allicin that can be utilized nearly 100% by the body.
+Garlic supplements can deliver stabilized allicin and the health-promoting compounds in garlic in a form more easily accessed by the body.
+The allicin in garlic supplements can be used nearly 100% through an exclusive process.

-In addition to being easier for the body’s systems to access and utilize, garlic supplements are also less likely to lead to an upset stomach.
-And it’s really tough to overdo it: The suggested dose generally ranges from 180 mg to 1,200 mg per day, depending on the product; with a stabilized allicin product, the toxic dose is about 3,000 capsules per day.
+In addition to being easier for the body’s systems to access and use, garlic supplements are also less likely to lead to an upset stomach.

-If you’re a garlic lover, enjoy it as often as you like — you’ll certainly get some of the bulb’s health benefits.
-But if you really want to take full advantage of garlic’s health-promoting properties, add a garlic supplement with stabilized allicin to your regular regimen.
-That way you can both savor the flavor of garlic and reap its robust benefits.
+If you’re a garlic lover, enjoy it as often as you like — you’ll certainly get some of the health benefits of garlic.
+But if you want to take full advantage of garlic’s health-promoting properties, add a garlic supplement with stabilized allicin to your regular regimen.
+That way, you can both savor the flavor of garlic and reap its robust health benefits.